potassco/clingo-dl/README.md

 ASP modulo Difference Constraints
 =================================

-This project comprises a small prototype to propagate difference constraints using clingo's C++ API and theory language.
+This project comprises a small prototype to extend clingo with difference constraints using its C++ API and theory language.

 Usage
 -----